MaorAssayag/Distributed-System-Programming-Cloud-Computing-and-Map-Reducce/PDF Document Conversion in the Cloud (AWS)/README.md

 * Checks if a Manager node is active on the EC2 cloud.
 If it is not, the application will start the manager node.
 * Uploads the file to S3.
 * Sends a message to an SQS queue, stating the location of the file on S3
+* Here we are blocking the LocalApp process with the next step (the Local App doesnt handles threads).
 * Checks an SQS queue for a message indicating the process is done and the response (the summary file) is available on S3.
 * Downloads the summary file from S3, and create an html file representing the results.
 * Sends a termination message to the Manager if it was supplied as one of its input arguments.